Moolec Science: Moolec Receives Nasdaq Determination Letter

-The Company has submitted a timely appeal to a Nasdaq Hearings Panel, through which it will request the granting of a 180- day period to submit and effect a compliance plan, which will include a potential implementation of a reverse stock split, if determined to be in the best interest of shareholders.
+As the Company stated in the form 12b-25 filed with the SEC on October 31, 2025, it was unable to file the Form 20-F in a timely manner due to complexities that arose immediately after the closing of the business combination in mid-June 2025, two weeks prior to Moolec's fiscal year end of June 30.
+The business combination involves complex accounting, including the imposition of reverse acquisition accounting and valuation of acquired assets and liabilities.

-The submission of the appeal automatically stays the effect of the Nasdaq Determination Letter until the appeal has been considered, which will take place on December 18, 2025.
+The Company has requested a stay of suspension to the Nasdaq Hearings Panel, which automatically stayed the effect of the Letter until the panel hearing, which is scheduled to take place on December 18, 2025.
 Accordingly, the Company's ordinary shares will continue to trade on The Nasdaq Capital Market under the symbol "MLEC" without interruption during such stay.
+The Company is working diligently to complete the Form 20-F as soon as possible and expects to be able to file the Form 20-F before the hearing takes place.

-The Company intends to continue closely monitoring the closing bid price for its ordinary shares and remains committed to evaluating and executing all appropriate actions to cure the deficiency and regain compliance with Nasdaq Listing Rule 5550(a)(2).
-The receipt of the Nasdaq Determination Letter does not affect the Company's business, operations or reporting requirements with the Securities and Exchange Commission.
+This announcement is made in compliance with Nasdaq Listing Rule 5810(b), which requires prompt disclosure of receipt of a deficiency notification.

 About Moolec Science SA